Chart Color Schemes

 Tenterfield faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 15.0%, significantly lower than the NSW average of 32.2%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 11.2%, followed by postgraduate qualifications (2.0%) and graduate diplomas (1.8%).
-Trade and technical skills are prominent, with 39.1% of residents aged 15+ holding vocational credentials – advanced diplomas (9.4%) and certificates (29.7%).
+Vocational credentials are prevalent, with 39.1% of residents aged 15 and above holding such qualifications - advanced diplomas account for 9.4% and certificates for 29.7%.

-A substantial 24.5% of the population is actively engaged in formal education, including 9.0% in primary education, 7.8% in secondary education, and 1.8% pursuing tertiary education.
+A substantial 24.5% of the population is actively engaged in formal education, including 9.0% in primary, 7.8% in secondary, and 1.8% in tertiary education.

 Frequently Asked Questions - Education